 Expecting perfection in the way humans relate to one another is like expecting every golf game to have a hole-in-one shot.
 It’s unrealistic.
-Back to our struggling leadership team— we invested time defining areas in which “perfection” was an appropriate goal, and situations in which we should encourage a more forgiving stance.
+Back to our struggling leadership team: we invested time defining areas in which “perfection” was an appropriate goal, and situations in which we should encourage a more forgiving stance.
 We also discussed that pesky gray area of “good enough”.
-As you might expect, there were varying opinions on when something should be deemed “good enough” to pass inspection— be it a process, a document or an interpersonal relationship.
+As you might expect, there were varying opinions on when something should be deemed “good enough” to pass inspection, whether it was a process, a document or an interpersonal relationship.

 All in all, it was a fruitful discussion.
 Even though we didn’t create the definitive list (there’s no “perfect” list, after all!), we did bring this issue out into the open and develop some perspective around it.
-Here’s the rub. . . this company was “successful” by nearly every measure: commitment to its core values, profitability, steady growth, quality products and employee satisfaction.
+Here’s the rub: this company was “successful” by nearly every measure.
+The senior leadership team was committed to its core values.
+The company was profitable and had steady growth, quality products and employee satisfaction.
 The company’s culture highly influenced achievement in these metrics.
 That’s a good thing.
 Even so, this company still wasn’t perfect.
-All workplaces, even the highly productive and positive ones, have their downsides because corporate cultures, like the humans that comprise them, are dynamic, influential and yes, sometimes flawed.
+All workplaces, even the highly productive and positive ones, have their downsides because corporate cultures, like the humans that comprise them, are dynamic, influential and yes, flawed.